amyy07/arduino-chrome-dino-game/README.md

 ## Technical Implementation

-The software is structured as a finite state machine with dedicated states for:

-- Main Menu
-- Character Selection
-- Map Selection
-- Difficulty Selection
-- Gameplay
-- Pause
-- Game Over

-Game assets are implemented using custom LCD characters, while user settings and high scores are stored in EEPROM to provide persistent storage between power cycles.
+The game is organised using a finite state machine (FSM), allowing the software to transition between menus, gameplay and game over based on user input and game events.
+This modular structure simplifies navigation and makes the project easier to maintain and extend.

+Custom LCD characters are used for animated characters and obstacles, while EEPROM provides persistent storage for the player's settings and high score.

 ## User Interface